Mitchell, Queensland: History

 The foundation block for the first All Saints' Anglican Church in Mitchell was laid by Coadjutor Bishop Nathaniel Dawes on Wednesday 13 November 1889.
 The church was officially opened on Tuesday 5 August 1890 by Bishop William Webber.
 It was designed by architect John H. Buckeridge.
 It was 45x25 ft and could seat 150 people.
 It was built from cypress pine by Roma contractors, Allen Clell & Sons, at a cost of £274.
 The current All Saints' Anglican Church was built in 1965.
 It was designed by Ford Hutton, Newell, Black, and Paulson.
 This brick church can seat 110 people.

 A Wesleyan Methodist Church was opened in Mitchell in April 1894.
 It could seat 80 people.
 It was built from timber at a cost of £200.
 Following the amalgamations of various denominations, it later became Mitchell Methodist Church and then Mitchell Uniting Church.
 It was at 82 Mary Street (26.488078°S 147.9782°E).
 It has closed and been converted into a house.

 In 1902, after a short stand-off, bushrangers Patrick and James Kenniff were captured south of Mitchell at a location previously known as Back Creek but now known as Arrest Creek.
 Patrick was hanged in 1903 for the murder of Constable George Doyle (who had previously served at Wyandra) and Albert Dahlke, while James was released after 12 years imprisonment and died peacefully in 1940.

-Long Gully Provisional School opened on 1915 on the road from Mitchell to St George; it closed in 1918.
+Long Gully Provisional School opened in 1915 on the road from Mitchell to St George; it closed in 1918.

 St Patrick's Catholic Primary School opened on 4 November 1923.

 Mitchell Aboriginal Provisional School opened on 1 May 1935 and was later proclaimed Mitchell Aboriginal State School.
 It closed on 19 November 1948.

 At the 2006 census, Mitchell had a population of 944.